13 November, 2009

 And after you’ve put in “exactly” that much flour, you may still need to “adjust as necessary” anyway to compensate for your particular flour’s humidity and water absorption and to get the consistency the recipe wants (tacky, sticky, etc.).
 Different brands of “bread flour” are not all created equal.

 So what’s a baker to do?
 Use digital scales and use recipes that specify weights, whether by dry ounces or grams.
-American cookbook publishers – not necessarily the authors – are notoriously reluctant to give up the volume measure for dry ingredients although many recent books are at least giving multiple measures, so if the author says “4 1/2 cups of flour” there will hopefully at least be an equivalent weight included in dry ounces and, with luck, grams as well, perhaps somewhere in the introduction section.
+American cookbook publishers – not necessarily the authors – are notoriously reluctant to give up the volume measure for dry ingredients although many recent books are at least giving multiple measures, so if the author says “4½ cups of flour” there will hopefully at least be an equivalent weight included in dry ounces and, with luck, grams as well, if not right there in the recipe, perhaps somewhere in the introduction section.

 Also, keep in mind that many baker authors bake in large quantities so the recipes they use themselves are large and use big 20 kg bags of flour as a basis.
-So when they pass these recipes on to the book’s editor, they are the ones left to scale down the recipes to “home” sizes.
-And often enough, the editors (or even more likely their assistants) mess up the conversions.
+So when they pass these recipes on to the book’s editors, they are the ones left to scale down the recipes to “home” sizes.
+And often enough, the editors mess up the conversions.
 While the original recipe the baker author uses is tried and true and most likely in grams, what comes out in print can have a fair number of errors.
 In such cases, don’t blame the author and instead go by the larger volume amounts and scale down from that yourself.
 Chances are you’ll be more accurate this way.

 For example, I have Jeffrey Hamelman’s book Bread: A Baker’s Book of Techniques and Recipes open here (I just made some Vermont Sourdough, p.
 153) and his formula for this bread specifies, for the home size batch, “4.8 oz (1 cup)” of bread flour.
 In his Fougase with Olives recipe (p.
 278) he gives 4.3 oz for 1 cup.
 Why the differences in the same book?
 Mr Hamelman rounds his cup amounts up or down to “closest” to weight simply for home bakers’ convenience; in other words, his posted cups are near the more precise weight amounts.
 The real recipe is in weights, the volume equivalents are best estimates.
 See page 90 for his explanation where he states, right at the start ” Cups and tablespoons are inherently inaccurate…”.